 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A pituitary gland tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Most often, pituitary gland tumors are benign growths called pituitary adenomas.
+The newest term to describe these lesions is "pituitary neuroendocrine tumor" or Pit-NET.
 But a pituitary gland tumor can occasionally act like a cancerous tumor by growing into nearby tissue and structures, or rarely, spreading to other parts of the body.

 Pituitary gland tumors are not brain tumors.
 The pituitary gland is located under the brain and is separate from the brain.
 Pituitary gland tumors are medically classified as "endocrine tumors."